deniscuciuc/spring-rest-api-exception-lib/README.md

 4. **ApiExceptionHandler**: A Spring `@RestControllerAdvice` that catches `ApiException` instances and returns a standardized error response to the client.

-5. **ApiExceptionLibConfig**: A configuration class to enable component scanning for the library.
+5. **ApiExceptionConfig**: A configuration class to enable component scanning for the library.